 Career Opportunities in Kentucky for Data Scientists with Advanced Degrees

-The presence of eight Fortune 1000 companies in Kentucky means data scientists will likely continue to find corporate career opportunities in the state.
-Lexington-based Lexmark International, for example, employs data scientists to develop innovative software and algorithms to assist clients ranging from governmental organizations to banks with cost-effective decision making.
+The presence of seven Fortune 1000 companies in Kentucky means data scientists will likely continue to find corporate career opportunities in the state.
+Lexington-based Valvoline, for example, employs data scientists to develop innovative software and algorithms to assist in developing chemical formulations and honing manufacturing and development processes in factories around the world.

 The opportunities for Kentucky data scientists do not end at the corporate level, however.
-The state is becoming a new hub for technology startups, with the state awarding nine high-tech companies with $2.7 million as part of its matching funds programs in 2015.
-Fast-rising companies compete for the talents of qualified data scientists, seeking fresh and inventive ideas driven from massive data sets.
+The state is becoming a new hub for technology startups, jumping up two spots since 2018 on the DICE Tech Job Report for 2020’s list of the hottest states for tech industry development.
+Fast-rising companies compete for the talents of qualified data scientists, seeking fresh and inventive ideas driven by insights gleaned from massive data sets.

-Clinical Analytics Data Scientist at Humana in Louisville – The role would consist of duties including, but not limited to:
+Clinical Analytics Data Scientist at Humana in Louisville – The role consists of duties including, but not limited to:

 - Working with large scale unstructured data to fuse with other enterprise data sources such as demographics